digitaldrummerj/digitaldrummerj.me/content/posts/draft/2021/11/120321-cypress-code-coverage.md

 draft: true
 title: "Angular - Add Code Coverage to Your Cypress Tests"
 url: '/cypress-code-coverage'
-series: ["Cypress Code Coverage"]
 ---

-In part 1 of the series we talked about why you need code coverage so you aren't testing in the dark and can make data-driven decisions on if you have actually tested your code the way you think you have.

-In this article in the series on code coverage, we are going to add code coverage reports to our [Cypress](https://cypress.io) tests.
-For our sample project we are using Angular but the step can apply to any project that is using Cypress.
-The sample project is a new Angular project (e.g. ng new) that I have added Cypress tests to.
+As I have implemented more automated tests, one of the must haves for me is code coverage reports.
+Code coverage allow me to quickly and easily see which lines of the code are not being tested so I can close any critical testing gaps.

+Today, I am going to be talking specifically about how to implement code coverage for an Angular project that was generated from the Angular CLI.

 ## Generate Our Sample Project

 Before getting started, we need to generate our sample project using the [Angular CLI](https://angular.io/cli).